-Engage the Midwest in world-class entertainment, education, and cultural activities.
+Engage the Midwest in meaningful entertainment, education, and cultural activities.

 The Des Moines Civic Center is a testament to the power of a dream and determination.
 In the 1970s following the closing of Des Moines’ KRNT Theater, a local bond option to build and fund a performing arts hall was proposed and narrowly defeated.
 Undeterred, a group of area business leaders joined forces and raised over $9 million in less than 90 days for the cause.